 As average talk time is a subset of the average handling time, any effort to increase or decrease the talk time will directly impact the average handling time.
 However, delivering a superior customer experience should be prioritized over achieving reduced ATT and AHT.

-The right knowledge management solution can help organizations reduce talk time while providing superior customer experiences.
+The right knowledge management can help organizations reduce talk time while providing superior customer experiences.